 DETAILS OF EVENTS TODAY

 Friday to Sunday, September 26 to 28: Stony Run Camping Weekend 2014.
-Come to beautiful Camp Catoctin for one day or the whole weekend, for hiking, canoeing, nighttime visits to the camp fire ring, cooperative meals, and time to play, relax and share with other Friends.
-If you have questions or would like to serve on the planning committee, contact Blaine Keener.
+Come to Camp Catoctin in Thurmont for one day or the whole weekend – for hiking, canoeing, nighttime visits to the camp fire ring, cooperative meals, and time to play, relax and share with other Friends.
+For more information, contact Blaine Keener.
 The registration form (green paper) is on the hall table.

 Get to know the young people of Stony Run by volunteering to teach a trimester of First Day School.
-We need adults who are interested in the unique perspectives of our young Friends.
 No experience needed!
 The Religious Education Committee supplies all lesson plans and materials.
 This is a wonderful way to deepen your own spiritual practice and gain more knowledge of Quakerism.
 We need teachers and substitutes for various grade levels.
 Please contact Rebecca Snyder.

 FROM THE OFFICE

-Office hours: During July and August, the office will be open from 8:30 to 11:30 am on Monday and Friday, and from 8:30 am to 4:30 pm on Tuesday, Wednesday and Thursday.
+Office hours: Through the end of August, the office will be open from 8:30 to 11:30 am on Monday and Friday, and from 8:30 am to 4:30 pm on Tuesday, Wednesday and Thursday.
 The office will be closed on Monday, September 1.

 Meeting Coordinator’s schedule: Adrian Bishop’s work week runs Sunday through Thursday, but his hours vary to allow for evening meetings and weekend events.
 He is in the office as much as possible on Mondays and Wednesdays so that Friends can drop in as needed, but appointments are helpful.

-First Day silent announcements: Items are due by noon on the preceding Thursday.
+First Day silent announcements: Items to be included are due by noon on the preceding Thursday.

-Newsletter deadline for the September issue: Reports, articles and news items are due by August 10.
+Newsletter deadline for the October issue: Reports, articles and news items are due September 10.